ben-aaron188/rgpt3/README.md

 **Read this:** using GPT-3 is not free, so any interaction with the GPT-3 model(s) is counted towards you token quota.
 You can find details about Open AI's pricing model at [https://openai.com/api/pricing/](https://openai.com/api/pricing/).

 You receive a reasonable credit for free and do not need to provide any payment information for the first interactions with the model.
-Once you token quota nears its end, Open AI will let you know.
-Your usage is tracable in your Open AI account dashboard.
+Once your token quota nears its end, Open AI will let you know.
+Your usage is traceable in your Open AI account dashboard.

 ## Support and contributions